bogdanvlviv/minitest-mock_expectations/README.md

 end
 ```

-Use nesting of the blocks in order assert that the several methods will not be called on an instance of the `klass` in the block:
+Use nesting of the blocks to assert that the several methods will not be called on an instance of the `klass` in the block:

 ```ruby
 refute_called_on_instance_of(Post, :title) do